BorderBird

 Forwarding-based utility bill capture

 Forward your utility-bill emails from 60+ providers — Hydro One, Enbridge, Toronto Water, ConEd, PG&E, Veolia and more — and BorderBird reads them, importing each one against the right property.
 It never connects to your inbox.
-Available on the Max Snowbird plan only.
+Available on the Max plan only.

 Learn more →